GENERAL VENDOR (094)

 - License and Clearance Fees.

 For in-person application submissions, fees must be paid by credit card, money order, or check.
-Cards accepted at the Licensing Center include MasterCard, American Express, and Discover Card.
+Cards accepted at the Licensing Center include Visa, MasterCard, American Express, and Discover Card.
 Credit card payments are subject to a 2.49% convenience fee.
 Checks or money orders must be payable to NYC Department of Consumer Affairs.

 The chart below lists the amount due depending upon when your license application is filed.

 - Honorably discharged veterans and the surviving spouses or domestic partners of honorably discharged veterans who reside in New York State do not need to pay a license fee, but must pay a $1 convenience fee to submit the application online.
 A major credit card is required to submit applications online.

 - If you are a New York State resident and an honorably discharged veteran who previously held a General Vendor license, you must pay a $10 NYC Department of Finance clearance fee payable to NYC Department of Consumer Affairs.

 If You File Your Application Between These Dates:

 - Please review requirements for the license and gather all materials before clicking the button below.

 - If you haven’t registered an account with the City of New York, you will need to register an account before you can proceed to the online application.

 - After you submit the online application, follow the instructions on the confirmation page.
 DCA cannot process incomplete applications.